traefik/traefik/docs/content/middlewares/retry.md

 ### `initialInterval`

-_default: 100ms_

 The `initialInterval` option defines the first wait time in the exponential backoff series (provided in seconds or as a valid duration format, see [time.ParseDuration](https://golang.org/pkg/time/#ParseDuration)).
+The maximum interval is calculated as twice the `initialInterval`.
+If unspecified, requests will be retried immediately.